davebshow/goblin/docs/glv.rst

 -------------------------

-When using TinkerPop 3.2.2+ with the default :py:mod:`Goblin` provides an asynchronous side effects interface using the :py:class:`AsyncRemoteTraversalSideEffects<aiogremlin.driver_remote_side_effects.AsyncRemoteTraversalSideEffects>` class.
+When using TinkerPop 3.2.2+ with the default :py:mod:`Goblin<goblin.app.Goblin>` provides an asynchronous side effects interface using the :py:class:`AsyncRemoteTraversalSideEffects<aiogremlin.remote.driver_remote_side_effects.AsyncRemoteTraversalSideEffects>` class.
 This allows side effects to be retrieved after executing the traversal::

     >>> traversal = g.V().aggregate('a')